klusta-team/klustaviewa/README.md

         cd ipython
         python setupegg.py develop

-Then, in the software, you will be able to open an IPythonView in the Views menu.
-The variable `w` represents the main window, and you can explore the available methods with tab completion.
+Then, in the software, you will be able to open an interactive IPython shell (with pylab mode activated) in the Views menu.
+Type `%who` to see the list of available variables.

 ### Step 2